The Orchard

 SANTA ANA, CA

-Goal: To create a cutting edge Permanent Supportive Housing project that raises the bar in Orange County by serving as a model for a holistic approach to solving OC’s homelessness crisis.
+Goal: Create a cutting-edge Permanent Supportive Housing (PSH) project that sets a new standard in Orange County by serving as a model for a holistic approach to addressing the region’s homelessness crisis.

 DEVELOPMENT